lalo2302/ubaro-API/README.md

 ```
 <<url>>/endpoints/transaction/<id>.json?<phone>&amount=<amount>
 ```
-This will return 'true' or 'false' if the transaction was successful
+This will return `true` or `false` if the transaction was successful